 Do you have any further questions about the revenue recognition standard?
-Contact Ryan Everhart, CPA today at 651-255-9312 or firstname.lastname@example.org.
+Contact Ryan Everhart, CPA, Director today at 651-255-9312 or firstname.lastname@example.org.

-Ryan is a Director in the commercial audit service area of Redpath and Company.
+Ryan Everhart is a director in the commercial audit service area of Redpath and Company.
 He works with a variety of clients in industries such as manufacturing, distribution, property development, and construction.
 He is an active member of the Construction, Real Estate, and Engineering Practice Team.
-He has provided public accounting services since 2005.More posts by Ryan Everhart
+He has provided public accounting services since 2005 and has been at Redpath and Company since 2014.More posts by Ryan Everhart